Fuerza Regida: 2022: Pa Que Hablen and Sigan Hablando

 The release of "911" was accompanied by the release of the official music video, which accumulated 2.5 million views in its first three days of release, remaining in the top 10 videos in Mexico for its first two weeks.
 According to Bandamax, the single consolidated Grupo Frontera as one of the new emerging acts in Mexican music and Fuerza Regida as one of the most important bands at the time.
 The song was positioned at number 24 on the Hot Latin Songs list.
 In December 2022, together with Natanael Cano, they released "Ch y la Pizza".
 The song was trending on social media platforms such as TikTok.
 The music video accumulated 1.2 million views on its first day, being the sixth most viewed video globally on its opening day.
 After the release of "Ch y la Pizza", the band collaborated with Grupo Frontera for the second time on "Bebe Dame", which eventually debuted on number 91, later peaking at number 25, on the Billboard Hot 100, which marked the formers' first time appearing on the chart.
 The song would also reach number one on the Hot Latin Songs, Latin Airplay, Regional Mexican Airplay, and Mexico Songs charts.
 On December 30, the band released their sixth and seventh studio albums, Pa Que Hablen and Sigan Hablando, which were intended to be combined as a double album, but had split the tracklist in half, with 13 songs in each album and collaborations with artists such as Peso Pluma, Junior H, Eslabon Armado, Edén Muñoz, among others.
+At around this time, López joined the band as their fifth member.